 “I will die if I can’t talk to you.”

 These reactions are emotional escalations.
 The basic message?
 You’re trying to change the relationship, and I’m not going to allow that.
-I’ll come right back at you.
-I’ll up the psychological ante.
+I’ll come right back at you, upping the psychological ante.
 It’s not necessarily intentional or conscious.
-But with work and objectivity, each of us can look honestly at our own responses and reactions to those we love, and figure out which role we tend to take.

 Manson continues: “People with strong boundaries are not afraid of a temper tantrum, an argument, or getting hurt.
 People with weak boundaries are terrified of those things and will constantly mold their own behavior to fit the highs and lows of their relational emotional roller coaster.”

 Yep.
 And yep.

 How you can begin to identify your role…